Slashdot

 But anything that is going to restrict the usage of other features/media, that's not going to work.

+Because Kodi has an infinitely better interface from the couch than any of the websites.

+Even if a particular website's interface somehow caters to the 'from the couch' usage, an application like Kodi provides an infinitely better interface for changing between providers, when the content is provider based, as well as enforcing some semblence of consistency across the board (if you use amazon prime, netflix, youtube, and crunchyroll, each has their own precious snowflake interface for navigation and playback control).

-Please respect us (Score:2)
+Please respect us (Score:3)

 Plex wont...
 (Score:2)